Arkady-Skvortsov/nest-project/README.md

 ## Description

 <span>Backend project for CRUD operation with MongoDB(Mongoose, yep, I had deleted PostgresQL(Sequelize))..
 You can brought the role(Admin, Builder and etc), registration and authorization and..
 Maybe all?
-NO, I build the project with Docker </span>
+NO, I build the project with Docker on the host:($host-name)</span>

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.